Skip to main content

 Avoid drugs and alcohol

-Alcohol and drugs may provide short-term relief from your symptoms.
+Alcohol and drugs may give you short-term relief from your symptoms.
 But they're likely to make your symptoms worse in the long run.

 Alcohol can cause depression and psychosis.
-Illegal drugs may make your schizophrenia worse.
+Drugs may make your schizophrenia worse.
 Drugs and alcohol can also react badly with antipsychotic medicines.

-If you're currently using drugs or alcohol and finding it hard to stop, ask your care coordinator or GP for help.
+If you're currently using drugs or alcohol and finding it hard to stop, ask your GP or CMHT for help.

 How alcohol affects your health and wellbeing